 Should it Matter to You What Becomes the Cash of the Future?

-You don’t really have to care that much –except your future is important to you.
+You don’t have to care much –except your future is essential to you.

-However, it’s a privilege that this is happening at our time and it’s good you know that this is actually happening, right now and very fast.
+However, it’s a privilege that this is happening at our time, and it’s good you know that this is happening right now and very fast.

-And no matter where you choose to stand or what you want to believe in all of this debate; one thing is certain –you can’t escape from, prevent or even slow this process of transition.
+And no matter where you choose to stand or what you want to believe in all of this debate, one thing is sure –you can’t escape from, prevent, or even slow this transition process

 It’s, therefore, a wise idea to position yourself early enough.
 Don’t just sit and wait for this system to “happen on (to) you” –as it will to many people.

-By then there might be little to no significant advantages to you as the “powers that be” don’t really want you to have all that financial freedom, privacy, and prosperity that cryptocurrency offers.
+By then, you might have little to no significant advantages as the “powers that be” don’t rant you to have all that financial freedom, privacy, and prosperity that cryptocurrency offers.

 If financial freedom, privacy, prosperity, and greater convenience are nothing that matters to you, then I apologize for wasting your time.